 - Terms and conditions from the ISP provider.

-Each country wants to control the usage of the internet in some manner.
-That’s why ISPs are regulated companies and require a license to operate.
-Each user needs to register so that there is a track record in case of any criminal activities.
+Every country wants to control the usage of the internet to some degree.
+That’s why ISPs are regulated companies that require licenses to operate.
+Each user needs to register so that there is a record in case of any criminal activities.
 The same goes for mobile operators.
-There are a few exceptions to the rule with public Wi-Fi connections and similar, but even there it’s usually at least one authentication method in place.
+There are exceptions to the rule with public Wi-Fi connections and similar services, but even those have at least one authentication method.

-Secondly, ISPs don’t allow for commercial or uncommercial sharing the bandwidth with others.
-This is especially true if on a shared connection plan that are by far the most popular type of broadband connectivity today.
-The ISPs that operate a shared network, sell your bandwidth cheaper than they buy it as they resell it multiple times.
+Secondly, ISPs don’t allow commercial or noncommercial bandwidth sharing.
+It is especially true of shared connection plans, which are the most popular type of broadband connectivity today.
+The ISPs that operate a shared network sell your bandwidth cheaper than they buy it because they resell it multiple times.
 They operate on the premise that not everybody will use the full bandwidth at the same time and apply a fair usage policy.
-So, no bandwidth sharing is allowed on such connections and the ISP has the right to decline you services if your bandwidth usage is excessive.
+So, these connections do not support bandwidth sharing, and the ISP can decline your service request if your bandwidth usage is excessive.

-There have already been raised concerns in the communities of such sharing economies about the long-term feasibility and potential crackdown from ISPs.
+Communities built on such sharing economies have raised concerns about the long-term feasibility and potential crackdown from ISPs.
 (Is anyone concerned about what happens when ISPs get wise to the game re: internet usage?, 2021)

-To avoid these issues, we are allowing for differentiation of services on our platform, where ISPs can choose to allow bandwidth sharing and charge a premium for it.
-When the user acquires such a package, he will get provided with a proper access point hardware, preinstalled with a software solution that allows for multiple, payable, or free connections.
-The user can also decide to share the bandwidth for free.
-This is especially desirable for shopping malls, restaurants and similar places that can market themselves better with such additional service.
+To avoid these issues, we are facilitating the differentiation of services on our platform, where ISPs can charge a premium for permitting bandwidth sharing.
+When users acquire such a package, they will get the proper access point hardware, preinstalled with a software solution that allows multiple, payable, or free connections.
+Users can share free bandwidth in shopping malls, restaurants, and places where such additional services are needed.

-To avoid the regulations issues the users will authenticate with their DIDs or they will use the internet under a short-term public connection policy that requires light authentication only.
+To avoid regulatory issues, users will authenticate with their DIDs or use the internet under a short-term public connection policy that requires light authentication only.